visualizedata/data-structures/weekly_assignment_05.md

 ### Set up permissions for your Cloud9 EC2 instance to be able to access DynamoDB:

+[This video](https://drive.google.com/open?id=11ZwSwG6PZUwcPCNOk29RLqRn8qxcFCz-) walks through the instructions in this section (must be signed into New School Google account to view).

 1. Open your Cloud9 environment.
 2. In the AWS Console, navigate to the `IAM` service.
 In the left-hand column, click **Roles**.
 Click the blue **Create role** button.
 Under the header **Choose the service that will use this role**, click **EC2** then click **Next: Permissions**.
 In the **Filter policies** search field, type `dynamodb` to filter the options to show only permissions related to DynamoDB; click **`AmazonDynamoDBFullAccess`**, making sure that the checkbox is selected; click the blue **Next: Tags** button.
 Click the blue **Next: Review** button.
 In the **Role name** field, give this role a name.
 Click the blue **Create role** button.
 3. In the AWS Console, navigate to the `EC2` service.
 Click **Running Instances**.
 Click on name of the instance that is associated with your Cloud9 environment for this course (it should indicate that it's highlighted with a blue background and a blue filled check button); the naming convention for Cloud9 EC2 instances is `aws-cloud9-` + the name of your C9 environment + some identifier string.
 Click the **Actions** dropdown.
 In the **Instance Settings** menu, select **Attach/Replace IAM Role**.
 In the **IAM role** dropdown, select the role you created in the previous step.
 Click the blue **Apply** button.